petersonwsantos/MyDearFuckDiary/source/sphinx/index.rst

 **Tópicos**

-This is exxample of topics
+This is example of topics

 * Topic 1